nicolekaff/arth-pair-practice/README.md

    - Sculpture of *Akhenaten* -> **akhenaten.jpg** or **sculpture_of_akhenaten.jpg**
 #### Metadata
 - Metadata will be placed in **data/meta/architecture** or **data/meta/art** depending on the work's categorization.
-- Data files must be in JavaScript Object Notation (JSON) format with the following four fields:
+- Data files must be in JavaScript Object Notation (JSON) format with the following four (case-sensitive) fields:
     - **metadata** (tombstone information for the work)
     - **period**
     - **category**